 Air ventilation is vital to keeping your bedroom cool and fresh.
 If you open your bedroom window for a few hours every day, it creates a clean and fresh environment.
 An open window also allows fresh air to ventilate your mattress which could prolong your mattress lifespan too.

 Some mattresses are known to sleep hot due to the nature of its materials and construction.
 Memory foam, for example, is typically known to sleep hot as it contains viscoelastic chemicals.
-The best mattress for hot sleepers will be made of a breathable material such as AirFoam™, that provides cooling comfort, pressure relief, and durability.
+The best mattress for hot sleepers are made of breathable materials Nolah AirFoam™ or natural latex, which provide cooling comfort, pressure relief, and durability.

-The best sheets for hot sleepers will be made of a breathable material such as cotton, bamboo, or linen
+The best sheets for hot sleepers are made of a breathable material such as bamboo and linen.

 The best sheets for hot sleepers will be made of a breathable material such as cotton, bamboo, or linen.
 400 thread count cotton sheets are luxurious and cooling.
 Synthetic fibers may not be the best choice for bedding because they may not feel as cozy as cotton, synthetic fibers are also treated with chemicals and dyes that may not be too healthy to sleep on.

-The best pillow for hot sleepers will be made from advanced cooling material such as the AirFoam™ pillow.
+The best pillow for hot sleepers will be made from advanced cooling material such as the Nolah Cooling Foam Pillow.
 You lose lots of heat through your head, if you’re sleeping on a memory foam pillow the material will retain the heat and make you feel warmer.
 A more advanced pillow will help to regulate your temperature better.

 The best mattress for cool sleeping will be constructed of a breathable material because most people find memory foam mattress too hot, it’s advisable to consider your options carefully.
 Although coil spring mattresses are somewhat breathable because of the innerspring system, many find these too bouncy, these may not be the best mattress for hot sleepers who share their bed with a partner due to the high motion transfer.
 Also, pressure relief could be an issue with memory foam and coil spring mattresses, they may not offer enough for most people.